 - most Hong Kong luxury hotel concierge desks

-Even during normal times, I would highly recommend purchasing tickets in advance so you can skip the ticket booth line at the park.
-Note that the Hong Kong Disneyland kiosk in Central Station is closed so you can no longer buy tickets there.
+Even during normal times, I highly recommend purchasing tickets in advance so you can skip the ticket booth line at the park.
+Note that the Hong Kong Disneyland kiosk in Central Station is closed, so you can no longer buy tickets there.

 Benefits of Staying in Hong Kong Disneyland Hotels

-There are now three Hong Kong Disneyland hotels, and they are all entirely different from each other.
+The three Hong Kong Disneyland hotels are very different from each other.
 I wouldn’t necessarily say that one is better than the other.
 Which you choose depends on the experience you’d like and your budget.
 We have stayed in each one so I can accurately review their benefits.

 Extra Perks for Hotel Guests